unpaid-intern/StampMod/README.md

 backspace && - keys:  will change gif playback mode.

 - key: get rid of all images spawned in.

-backspace && = keys: will open the gui to upload or pick a different image *IMPORTANT*

 shift && = keys: will put the image at the player